KittyGiraudel/site/_posts/2012-01-01-whats-up-at-browserhacks.md

 <section id="click-to-select">
 <h2>One click select <a href="#click-to-select">#</a></h2>
 <p>I think the very first issue we've opened for Browserhacks was a request for a <em>copy-to-clipboard</em> feature in order to have a hack ready to be used in a single click.
 Unfortunately, accessing the user's clipboard is very difficult due to obvious security reasons.</p>
-<p><a href="http://brooknovak.wordpress.com/2009/07/28/accessing-the-system-clipboard-with-javascript/">This article</a> explains it in details, but basically here are the possible solutions to insert content into the clipboard:</p>
+<p><a href="http://brooknovak.wordpress.com/2009/07/28/accessing-the-system-clipboard-with-javascript/">This article by Brooknovak</a> explains it in details, but basically here are the possible solutions to insert content into the clipboard:</p>
 <ul>
 <li><code>clipboardData</code>: only available in IE</li>
 <li><code>ZeroClipboard</code>: relies on Flash</li>